hl7au/au-fhir-childhealth/input/pagecontent/profiles-cdhr.md

 ## CDHR Health Interactions
 * [Newborn Bloodspot Screen](StructureDefinition-ncdhc-bundle-newborn-bloodspot-screen-document.html) - A test used to detect certain rare genetic conditions and disorders of the metabolism.
 * [Newborn Hearing Screen](StructureDefinition-ncdhc-bundle-newborn-hearing-screen-document.html) - Details of the hearing screen examination performed on the newborn.
+* [Newborn Discharge](StructureDefinition-ncdhc-bundle-newborn-discharge-document.html) - Details related to the discharge of the newborn.